carlignn/carlgaspar-nostyleplease/content/now/index.md

 * Binging(2) - Another one is the Juvenile Justice korean drama.
 I saw people watching this on Discord channel named Movie Marathon and decided to join.
 I was bummed that how could a media be good but give us only **the movie**.
 Well, I've never been glad that I was wrong.
 It is a *series*, WOOO!
 [Letterboxd](https://letterboxd.com/carlignn/)
 * Movie - on a weekend to keep my emotions under control.
 I don't want it to be forgotten.
 * Completed - Toradora - I just watched it for the nostalgia, and the nostalgia got me.
 [Review](https://anilist.co/activity/945410280)

+## Gaming

+I've been heavy into simracing these days.
+I've bought the gears and subscribed to iRacing.
+I forgot what it's called but it's like when someone is a newbie into a new hobby and decided to buy all the stuff without thinking much about it.
+What do I have:

+* Steering wheel - Moza ES Formula Wheel Mod
+* Wheel base - Moza DD R5
+* Pedal - SR-P Lite w Performance Kit w Alien Mods Load-Cell Kit
+* Wheel Stand - Next Level Racing 2.0

 ***